Honda Activa i

 The scooter has a good engine and also a good pickup.
 I have the scooty for more than two years and it has been working well.The scooty is.....

-The astonishing scooter of the country Honda Activa gets another upgrade christened as Honda Activa-i.
-Having completed more than a decade in the Indian automotive market, the scooter has shown some highly applaudable sales records to the company and scored well on every aspect.
-Powering it is a 109.2cc, air-cooled, four-stroke, SI engine that pumps out a peak power of 8bhp at 7,500rpm with a maximum torque of 8.74Nm at 5,500rpm.
-With an automatic V-matic transmission and Honda’s revolutionary HET (Honda Eco Technology), the scooter hits a top speed of 83kmph and delivers a decent fuel economy of 60kmpl.
+July 1, 2017: With the GST tax norms coming into effect, Honda has revised prices of the Activa i.
+The Activa i now retails at Rs 48,059 (ex-Delhi.
+For 2017, the Honda Activa i comes with a BS-IV compliant engine and Always Headlamp on.
+It also gets a new dual tone paint job and a underseat phone charging socket..
+Having completed more than a decade in the Indian automotive market, the scooter has set quite a few sales records and scored well on every aspect.
+Powering it is a 109.2cc, air-cooled, four-stroke single cylinder engine that pumps out a peak power of 8.03PS at 7500rpm with a maximum torque of 8.94Nm at 5500rpm.
+With an automatic V-matic transmission and Honda’s HET (Honda Eco Technology), the scooter hits a top speed of 83kmph and delivers a fuel economy of 60kmpl.

-Built on a high rigidity underbone type frame, the scooter moves on 90/100-10 tubeless tyres fitted at both ends.
-The suspension duties are handled impressively by spring loaded hydraulic shock absorbers at the front as well as rear.
-The stopping power is provided by a pair of 130mm drum brakes that are further equipped with Honda’s advanced Combined Braking System (CBS).
+Built on a high rigidity underbone type frame, the scooter runs on 90/100-10 tubeless tyres fitted on steel wheels.
+Suspension duties are handled by a link-type hydraulic suspension at the front and a spring loaded hydraulic shock absorber at the rear.
+Braking is via a pair of 130mm drum brakes that are aided by Honda’s Combined Braking System (CBS).

-The body design of Honda Activa-i is dynamically boosted as compared to its base version.
+The biggest change is the shift to a fibre body from the traditional metal body that the Activa comes with.
 The refreshed model gets a restyled headlamp section with new clear lens turn indicators mounted at the apron.
 The rear ends receive an impressive upgrade with the addition of a restyled tail lamp section.
 Twin air vents are provided on either side of body panels that look stunning.
 A rear tyre hugger is equipped to prevent the pillion rider from mud and water splash.

 Honda Activa i body dimensions are 1,795mm x 705mm x 1,115mm (LxWxH), which give it a respectable stance in the public.
 With a wheelbase and minimum ground clearance of 1,238mm and 165mm respectively, the scooter proves its worth in the areas of stability and ride quality as well.
 The instrument cluster comes in an impressive dual tone colour scheme consisting of an analogue speedometer, fuel gauge and telltale lights.
 The scooter has a genuine under-seat storage capacity of 18 liters that gives another benefit to the rider.